 - The student is in the last term.

-2. The course is required by the student to complete a degree or certificate program.
+- The course is required by the student to complete a degree or certificate program.

-3. The course is not being offered on the term schedule, or the time of the course conflicts with another course the student needs to take.
+- The course is not being offered on the term schedule, or the time of the course conflicts with another course the student needs to take.

-4. No appropriate course substitution can be found.
+- No appropriate course substitution can be found.

-To earn Individual study credit, students must first submit a proposal in which they explain, in detail, the project for which credit is desired.
-Proposals may be submitted at any time during the academic year, and proposal forms are available from Associate Deans.
-Often students prepare the proposal in consultation with the BCCC instructor, who will subsequently supervise and evaluate the actual work.
-The proposal must be approved by both the appropriate Associate Deans and the supervising instructor.
+To earn Individual study credit, students must first submit a proposal explaining, in detail, the project for which credit is desired.
+Proposals may be submitted at any time during the academic year, and proposal forms are available from the School Deans.
+Students are encouraged to prepare the individual study proposal in consultation with a BCCC faculty in the appropriate school or department, who will subsequently supervise and evaluate the individual study work.
+The proposal must be approved by both the appropriate School Dean and the supervising faculty, and the Vice President for Academic Affairs.
 After approval is granted, students must register and pay the normal tuition and fees before beginning the work.
-The number of credits to be earned for an individual study project depends upon the scope of the endeavor and shall be stated as part of the initial proposal.
-No more than six credits earned through individual study may be used towards the Associate’s degree.
-For further information, contact the Associate Dean of the department in which individual study is desired.
+The number of credits to be earned for an individual study project depends upon the scope and shall be stated as part of the initial proposal.
+No more than six credits can be earned through individual study.
+For further information, contact the School Dean of the department in which individual study is desired.